tinic/NitrogenGenerator/README.md

 A membrane nitrogen generator requires a minimum amount of continuous compressed air to function effectively because the separation process relies on a consistent flow of air across the semi-permeable membranes.
 This continuous flow maintains the pressure differential needed for the selective permeation of oxygen and water vapor, allowing the nitrogen to be concentrated and collected.
 If the air supply is insufficient or intermittent, the pressure will drop, reducing the efficiency of the separation process and potentially leading to lower nitrogen purity and flow rates.
 Furthermore, the design of the membranes and the entire system is optimized for a specific range of air flow rates; operating below this minimum can disrupt the intended gas dynamics and performance of the generator.

 A critical component of a nitrogen generator is a needle valve which is placed post nitrogen membrane.
 This needle valve controls the resulting nitrogen purity.
 Too high air flow at the membrane output will result in high oxygen levels or no oxygen filtering at all.
-Too low and most of the compressed air input is lost in the permeate and the effiency of the system drops off a cliff.
-This adjustment is highly dependent on the type and size of membrane used and drive the required continious compressed air requirement.
+Too low and most of the compressed air input is lost in the permeate and the efficiency of the system drops off a cliff.
+This adjustment is highly dependent on the type and size of membrane used and drive the required continuous compressed air requirement.

 A nitrogen generator requires filtered air to protect its delicate internal components, primarily the semi-permeable membranes.
 Compressed air invariably contains contaminants like dust particles, oil aerosols, water vapor, and hydrocarbons.
 These contaminants can foul or block the tiny pores within the membranes of membrane-based generators, reducing their efficiency and drastically reduce lifespan, from years down to a few hours.
 Typically any contaminants down to 0.01μm need to be filtered out of the air before it enters the membrane.

 ## Scope and scale

 Typically a home brewer will not need that much nitrogen.
-Most commerical large scale nitrogen generation equipment is built for continious N2 blanketing and is optimized for that use case.
+Most commercial large scale nitrogen generation equipment is built for continuous N2 blanketing and is optimized for that use case.
 We need to carefully consider what our goals are:

 - optimize for low power use
 - optimize for casual use
 - idle time should not consume any power
 - using readily available and servicable components
-- easy maintainablity overall
+- easy maintainability overall
-- reasonanble N2 output for the application
+- reasonable N2 output for the application
 - portability of the equipment
 - making use of equipment home brewers have already